1. ipconfig :

 9 – gpresult – Used mostly in environments that implement group poicies, gpresults (Group PolicyResults) verifies all policy settings in effect for a specific user or computer.
 The command is simple to use, just enter gpresults at the prompt.
 It can also be used to connect to computers remotely using the /S and /U switches.

-10 – netsh – Without a doubt the most powerful command Windows.
+10 – netsh – Without a doubt the most powerful command available in Windows.
 Netsh is like the swiss army knife for configuring and monitoring Windows computers from the command prompt.
-It capabilities include: available in
+It capabilities include:

 - Configure interfaces